Born: August 17, 1943

 Some of De Niro's mid-'90s work put a series of chinks in his iron method.
 Roles in films like We're No Angels and Mary Shelley's Frankenstein made critics question his motivation, and a popular theory was that it was an attempt to raise funds for his Tribeca Film Center, a company dedicated to promoting New York film production.
 Such failures have been overshadowed to some degree by more recent successes: Heat and Casino (both 1995) confirmed that De Niro can still climb into the skin of assorted unsavories better than anyone; Sleepers and Marvin's Room (both 1996) illustrated his equal facility at playing kinder, gentler characters; and Jackie Brown and Wag the Dog (both 1997) gave full reign to his quirkier side.

 However, he remains as in demand as ever, continuing to work in a variety of films, such as the comedy sequels Analyze That (2003), Meet the Fockers (2004) and Little Fockers (2010), as well as more serious fare such as Godsend (2004), Hide and Seek (2004) and Everybody's Fine (2009).
 And the actor has certainly been keeping busy.
 In 2011, he starred in New Year's Eve, Limitless and Killer Elite.
 Someof his 2012 titles include Being Flynn, Corman's World: Exploits of a Hollywood Rebel, and Red Lights.
 For his work in Silver Linings Playbook, he received his seventh Academy Award nomination.
 He most recently starred in The Intern (2015) alongside Anne Hathaway.
-He also starred alongside Zac Efron in the comedy Dirty Grandpa (2016).
+He also starred alongside Zac Efron in the comedy Dirty Grandpa (2016) and Leslie Mann in The Comedian (2017).

 De Niro is divorced from his first wife, Diahnne Abbott, with whom he has a son.
 He also has twin sons from a past relationship and a son with current wife, Grace Hightower.
 They also welcome a baby girl in December 2011, born through a surrogate.
 In 2003, he received a Lifetime Achievement Award from the American Film Institute.